 Twenty years ago (and for some even more recently) design was an afterthought in the development of a digital product.
 “Make it pretty” said the product owner to the designer at the end of the product build!
 And still, often Business doesn’t care about design thinking.
 Business cares about business outcomes.

 But on a macro level - the overall business level - they are inextricably linked.
 Digital delivery is exponentially harder as the size of the organisation grows.
 Building digital products is ultimately about building better connections, with users and internally - not least sending signals across the business that rapid change is possible.
-And for that design thinking and structures in which design experimentation can take pace are absolutely essential.
+And for that design thinking and structures in which design experimentation can take place are absolutely essential.

 To build a product that delivers business outcomes, it needs also to deliver for the end user.
 And to do that will necessarily involve best in class design and user experience.